-Getting here from Makawao involves a 3000' verticle climb whether you do it
+Getting here from Makawao involves a 3000' vertical climb whether you do it

 from the paved Olinda Road or the trail through the Makawao State Forest.